New York, NY

 There’s a reason why students call it “Samhita Day” when she comes speak on college campuses: her energy, humor, and accessibility both entertains and informs her audiences.
-Samhita speaks at both universities and social change conferences across the globe.
+Samhita speaks at universities, corporations, and social change conferences across the globe.
 In short, this woman is everywhere—and that’s how it should be.

 Samhita is able to touch upon heavy hitting topics affecting many of our lives with such an ease...This is a hard thing to do.
 Her presence at our campus was more than appreciated—it was necessary.